noforn/sdk-framework/README.md

 This tool is intended **ONLY** for authorized security testing and educational purposes.
 Always ensure you have explicit permission to test any systems.

-**LEGAL DISCLAIMER:** The developers of this framework are not responsible for any misuse, damage, or illegal activities performed with this tool.
-Users are solely responsible for ensuring all testing activities comply with applicable laws, regulations, and organizational policies.
+**LEGAL DISCLAIMER:** The developers of this framework are not responsible for any misuse, damage, or illegal activities performed with this developmental concept.
+Users are solely responsible for ensuring all related activities comply with all applicable laws, regulations, and organizational policies.

 **INTENDED USE:**
 - Security professionals conducting authorized penetration tests
 - Educational environments teaching cybersecurity concepts
 - Research and development of defensive security measures
+- Organizations seeking to test and harden their security posture

 **PROHIBITED USE:**
-- Unauthorized testing of systems without explicit permission
+- Unauthorized testing of any system without explicit written permission
 - Any illegal activities or attacks against systems
 - Exploitation of vulnerabilities in production environments without proper authorization